-One Room Challenge: Week 1: Planning
+One Room Challenge: Week 1 The Dining Room Before

 So apparently I like dropping statements like “We’re going to have our dining room furnished for Thanksgiving!” to the entire world on the internet and then going silent just before the holidays roll around.
 But let’s forget all that because right now I am officially committed to actually furnishing our dining room as a guest participant in the One Room Challenge!
 I just let Jose know we will need to be designing the room in the next 6 weeks, for blog purposes only.
 It’s not personal, its simply a business decision- right honey? ;)

 If you are not familiar with the ORC, it is an amazing online event that brings together 20 bloggers with a love of design, and challenges them to transform a room from start to finish within 6 weeks time- documenting the process each week.
 Bloggers can also take part as “guest participants”, and that is where I come in!

 We built our home and moved in November of 2017.
 Here is move in day, at the beginning of our dining room’s journey.

 The darlana light wants to take center stage, but those half painted walls are taking away from her glory!
 That wrinkled sisal rug that hates your feet and wants to torture them… no. Ya gots to go.

 Our hardwoods are 4” white oak, and the stain is a custom mix of Minwax Duraseal - half country white, half natural.

 Less than a year after moving in, I decided on this wallpaper from York Wallcoverings.
 Y’all know I am all about family friendly design- this particular grasscloth paper must go above where smaller children can reach.
 Real grasscloth can’t be cleaned, only dusted off, so it is only ideal for spaces with some height if you have little ones.